caguirre1378/Data-Analyst-Portfolio/README.md

 Feedback from stakeholders is welcomed to refine and adapt the project for practical industry applications.

-### Project 2: Optimizing Resource Allocation, Logistics, and Network Infrastructure Using LP, MILP, and Network Flow Techniques (Fall 2023, Operations and Supply Chain Management)
+### Project 2: Optimizing Resource Allocation, Logistics, and Network Infrastructure Using LP, MILP, and Network Flow Techniques
+### (Fall 2023, Operations and Supply Chain Management)

 **Project Overview:**
+This project addresses key challenges in resource allocation, logistics, and network optimization using Linear Programming (LP), Mixed-Integer Linear Programming (MILP), and Network Flow models to enhance efficiency and cost-effectiveness.

+Three unique, real-world problems were analyzed and solved:
+- Laptop allocation
+- Garment component shipping
+- Network cabling.

-This project aims to address critical operational challenges in resource allocation, logistics, and network infrastructure optimization using Linear Programming (LP), Mixed-Integer Linear Programming (MILP), and Network Flow methods.
-Three unique, real-world problems were analyzed and solved: laptop allocation, garment component shipping, and network cabling.
-By leveraging Excel Solver and LINGO, the project delivers optimization solutions applicable to industries in need of efficient resource management and cost reduction.
-Intended for stakeholders in operations research, supply chain management, and network engineering, the project’s findings highlight how mathematical modeling and optimization techniques can significantly enhance productivity and reduce costs.
+This project provides optimization solutions designed to enhance efficiency and reduce costs for industries focused on resource management and logistics optimization.
+Utilizing Linear Programming (LP), Mixed-Integer Linear Programming (MILP), and Network Flow analysis, the project demonstrates how mathematical modeling can address complex challenges in sectors like operations research, supply chain management, and network engineering.
+By employing structured, data-driven techniques, these findings highlight significant opportunities to improve productivity, streamline processes, and achieve cost savings through optimized decision-making frameworks.

 **Technical Specifications:**

-Software Used: Excel Solver, LINGO
+Software Used:
+- Excel Solver
+- LINGO: It is a software tool used to formulate and solve complex mathematical optimization problems.

 **Techniques Applied:**
-Linear Programming (LP)
+- Linear Programming (LP)
-Mixed-Integer Linear Programming (MILP)
+- Mixed-Integer Linear Programming (MILP)
+- Network Flow Algorithms
+  -- Minimum Spanning Tree
-Network Flow, Minimum Spanning Tree, and Shortest Path algorithms
+  -- Shortest Path algorithms

 **Project Structure:**

 The project is organized into three primary modules:

-**Laptop Allocation Module**
+  1. **Laptop Allocation Module**
-Objective: Allocate a limited number of laptops across three departments to maximize productivity within given departmental constraints.
+  - Objective: Allocate a limited number of laptops across three departments to maximize productivity within given departmental constraints.
-Methodology: Applied LP and MILP to formulate and solve the problem in LINGO.
+  - Methodology: Applied LP and MILP to formulate and solve the problem in LINGO.

-**Garment Component Shipping Module**
+  2. **Garment Component Shipping Module**
-Objective: Optimize shipping costs for a clothing company, balancing the flow of garment components from manufacturing sites to assembly facilities.
+  - Objective: Optimize shipping costs for a clothing company, balancing the flow of garment components from manufacturing sites to assembly facilities.
-Methodology: Solved Transportation and Transshipment Problems, accommodating both balanced and unbalanced scenarios using LP in Excel Solver.
+  - Methodology: Solved Transportation and Transshipment Problems, accommodating both balanced and unbalanced scenarios using LP in Excel Solver.

-**Network Cabling Module**
+  3. **Network Cabling Module**
-Objective: Minimize network cabling costs by effectively connecting computers to a central network/server.
+  - Objective: Minimize network cabling costs by effectively connecting computers to a central network/server.
-Methodology: Utilized Network Flow Problems, implementing Minimum Spanning Tree and Shortest Path algorithms to find the optimal cabling paths.
+  - Methodology: Utilized Network Flow Problems, implementing Minimum Spanning Tree and Shortest Path algorithms to find the optimal cabling paths.

 **Usage Instructions:**